mawillcockson/valheim-lxd/README.md

 For greater control over selecting exactly which version of LXD you want to install, and control over when it's updated, [check out this forum post from the LXD maintainers][control lxd version].

-Once LXD is installed on the remote computer, log in as the root user, and run `lxd init`.
+Once LXD is installed, log in as the root user, and run `lxd init`.

 On some distributions, `lxd` can only be interracted with from a user that's a member of a group named `lxd`, and the installation process may not create this group, nor add the current user to that group.
 Fortunately, the root user is permitted access.
 Additionally, any user who is a part of the `lxd` group can use it to gain root privileges on the host system, so it may be preferable to perform the relatively short and one-time step of configuring `lxd` by logging in as the root user.